 PFA meetings are held on the first Thursday of each month at 8:30 a.m. in the Staff Room, which is adjacent to the Main Office.
+They will not be meeting on campus during distance learning.
 PFA does much more than raising money.
 PFA meetings plan meaningful school and community events and meet with the principal to discuss ideas, needs and events.
 All parents are welcome and are encouraged to attend.

 The PFA also helps the MCMS communicate effectively with the community.
 PFA sponsors e-communication (through Parent Square) to let families know about upcoming school events and fundraisers.
-To receive emails from the PFA, fill out the email Authorization Form that is part of the 2019-2020 Registration materials.
+To receive emails from the PFA, fill out the email Authorization Form that is part of the 2020-2021 Registration materials.